 Biofilm and their role in udder health

 Biofilms have been present on earth for around 3.4 billion years and are the most successful and widely distributed form of life on earth (Westall et al. 2001).
-Their characteristics make them unique and they take a central role in microbial evolution and adaptation.
-These characteristics have been acquired through billions of years of evolutionary adaptation.
-This is what makes them successful in their survival strategy.
-The survival and existence of a wide range of microorganisms is due to biofilm formation, which is a microbial defense mechanism to ensure the survival of the bacteria.
-This causes resistance to regular and traditional methods, with adverse effects on animal health.
-We would like to tell you more about how biofilm formation affects animal health and how they pose a challenge to udder health in particular.
+Microbes’ ability to build biofilm has been acquired through billions of years of evolutionary adaptation, take a central role in microbial evolution and adaptation and make them unique.
+The survival and existence of a wide range of microorganisms is due to biofilm formation, which is a microbial defence mechanism that ‘shields’ bacteria from their (hostile) environment, such as the immune system, traditional methods and chemicals.
+Biofilm causes resistance to regular and traditional methods, making these methods less and less effective with adverse effects on animal health.
+We would like to tell you more about how biofilm formation affects animal health and, in particular how they pose a challenge to udder health in particular.

-Biofilms can colonize a large variety of biological or non-biological surfaces (Hall-Stoodley et al., 2004).
+Biofilms can colonise a large variety of biological or non-biological surfaces (Hall-Stoodley et al., 2004).
 The ideal biological conditions for bacteria to be successful include enough nutrients, humidity, and a suitable temperature.
-Thus, animals are a perfect host for bacterial colonization and biofilm formation, which can be potentially harmful for the animal.
+Thus, animals are a perfect host for bacterial colonisation and biofilm formation, which can be potentially harmful for the animal.
 It was not until the 1990’s that biofilms were investigated in relation to persistent or re-occurring health challenges (Melchior et al. 2006).
-According to the National Institute of Health we know now that approximately 80% of the microbial challenges have a biofilm related ethology (NIH, 2002).
+According to the National Institute of Health we know nowadays that approximately 80% of the microbial challenges have a biofilm related ethology (NIH, 2002).

-A notorious health challenge in dairy cattle is within the udder.
-Microorganisms are the main cause of udder health challenges in cows and the ability of bacteria to produce biofilms is considered an important virulent property in the pathogenesis (FELIPE, et al., 2017).
-Knowledge about biofilm will change the approach needed to tackle these challenges, which affects the mechanisms of functioning bacterial communities in the form of biofilms.
-Therefore, it is necessary to search for effective methods that would influence the bacteria in biofilms to take a more proactive approach when it comes to dealing with udder health problems.
+Dairy cattle face health challenges within their udder, caused mainly by microorganisms.
+The ability of bacteria to produce biofilms is considered an important virulent property in the pathogenesis (FELIPE, et al., 2017).
+Knowledge about biofilm and ways to interfere with the mechanisms of how bacteria work together and build biofilms will enable the next generation of animal health solutions.
+These new solutions will allow a more proactive approach when it comes to dealing with udder health problems.

 The formation of biofilm

 Biofilms are clusters of microbes enclosed in a self-produced matrix, like a protective layer.
 They appear in a 3D microbial structure and vary widely in shape and size.
-There is not a single type of biofilm, they will depend on the type of microbes forming them in combination with all possible influences coming from the environment.
-Biofilm-associated bacteria show an innate resistance to traditional methods, disinfectants, and the animals immune system.
+There is not a single type of biofilm, they depend on the type of microbe in combination with influences from the environment.
+Biofilm-associated bacteria show an innate resistance to traditional methods, disinfectants, and the animal’s immune system.
 Bacteria in biofilm are 100-1000 times less susceptible to traditional methods compared to free floating bacteria of the same strain (Donlan, 2000).
-This bacterial persistence, through the formation of biofilm, is responsible for resistance and often the root of recurrent challenges.
+This bacterial survival, through the formation of biofilm, is responsible for resistance and often the root cause of recurring (udder) health challenges.

 Location of biofilm formation

-Outer and inner surfaces of animals are ideal hosts for microbial colonization.
-However, microbes face different environmental challenges when entering the body, which threaten their odds of survival and reduce their chances of successful colonization.
-Biofilm formation is a survival strategy to withstand these challenges to ensure the bacteria remain.
-Research has shown that biofilm production is an important mechanism used by unfavorable bacteria in causing udder health challenges (Gomes et al., 2016).
-The presence of biofilms in mammary glands results in a decreased probability in the success of traditional methods when trying to tackle arising health issues in lactating cattle.
+Outer and inner surfaces of animals are ideal hosts for microbial colonisation.
+Microbes face different environmental challenges when entering the body, which threaten their odds of survival and reduce their chances of successful colonisation.
+Biofilm formation is a survival strategy to withstand these challenges to ensure the bacteria survive.
+Research has shown that biofilm production is an important mechanism used by unfavourable bacteria in causing udder health challenges (Gomes et al., 2016).
+The presence of biofilms in mammary glands results in a decreased probability of success of traditional methods when trying to tackle arising challenges, as traditional methods can’t penetrate the biofilm.

 Factors involved in the development and persistence of udder health challenges

-Serious challenges will effect animal health and welfare, and is accompanied by decreased milk production, increased health care costs, higher culling rates and in the worst case, death (Melchior et al. 2006).
+Serious udder health challenges will affect animal health and welfare, and results in decreased milk production, increased health care costs, higher culling rates and in the worst case, death (Melchior et al. 2006).
 The financial implications are significant, and much effort is needed to get ahead of udder health challenges, with mediocre results.
-This is largely due to the bacteria becoming resistant.
+This is largely due the bacteria becoming resistant.
 Especially persistent challenges are difficult to tackle which hinders eradication.
-Age, parity, stage of lactation, position in the effected quarter and somatic cell counts (SCC) also play a role in the success rate (Sol et al., 1997).
+Age, parity, stage of lactation and position in the affected quarter also play a role in the success rate (Sol et al., 1997).
 Lactating cows are more challenging and show lower success rates.
 That also applies to older cows or cows with high SCC counts.
 Persistent udder health challenges are often labelled as extremely difficult to resolve (Sol et al., 2000).

 How to support cows during udder health challenges?

-For increased chances of success, AHV developed the AHV Udder Health Program.
+For an increased chances of success, AHV developed the AHV Udder Health Program, new and unique animal health solutions targeting ‘quenching’ of communication and collaboration of bacteria to form and hide in biofilm.
 To keep cows’ udder as healthy as possible, it is important to monitor the animal, preferably using (milk) data that provides additional insights.
-The key is to have a proactive attitude in keeping the animals healthy and in production, because the longer the udder remains healthy, the more the animals and the farmer will benefit.
-The AHV Udder Health Program is highly successful due to its patent pending AHV QSA Technology, which directly targets the biofilm formed in the udder by breaking it down and allowing the cows immune system to tackle the challenge at the source!
+Key is to have a proactive attitude in keeping the animals healthy and in production.
+The longer the udder remains healthy, the more the animals and the farmer will benefit.
+The AHV Udder Health Program is highly successful due to its patent pending AHV QSA Technology, which directly targets the biofilm formed in the udder by breaking it down and inactivating the unfavourable bacteria, which allows the cow’s immune system to tackle the challenge at the source!

 The AHV Udder Health Program